 Accessibility for Microsoft Word documents

-Document accessibility helps people using assistive technologies, such as screen readers, as well as people with moderate to low vision, the elderly and people with cognitive and motor impairments.
+Document accessibility helps people using assistive technologies, such as screen readers, as well as people with moderate to low vision, the older people and people with cognitive and motor impairments.

 These best practice techniques will increase the accessibility of Microsoft Word documents.
 Some of the accessibility suggestions will also help with the conversion of Microsoft Word to PDF.